 - Senior High School Students

-Applicants must be U.S. citizens or permanent residents, and reside in the state of Michigan.
+- Scholarship Applicants must be U.S. citizens or permanent residents of the Unites States and reside in the state of Michigan.

 An extra credit will be given to applicants as follows:

-Applicants majoring in Mass Communications and Political Science; other fields might also be specified by scholarship sponsors as a condition for awarding the scholarship
+- Applicants majoring in certain fields specified by the scholarship program sponsors as a condition for awarding the scholarship

-Applicants enrolled or planning to enroll in universities that contribute towards the Arab American Scholarship Fund.
+- Applicants enrolled or planning to enroll in universities that contribute towards the Scholarship Fund.

-All required documents along with the Scholarship application must be submitted electronically at one time.
-Applications submitted via mail or delivered by hand will be rejected.
+All required documents [including the 2 letters of recommendation] must be submitted electronically by the student, along with the scholarship application at one time.
+Applications submitted via email, mail or delivered by hand will be rejected.
 No exceptions!

 Below is a list of the required documents: